Nozomi Tanaka, Ph.D.

 I am an assistant professor in the Department of East Asian Languages and Cultures (EALC) at Indiana University.
 I am also affiliated with Department of Linguistics, Cognitive Science Program, and Southeast Asian and ASEAN Studies Program.
 I have a PhD in Linguistics from the University of Hawaiʻi at Mānoa and a master’s from the University of Pittsburgh.
 My pronouns are she/her.

-Please feel free to email me or sign up for my (virtual) office hours (email me for the Zoom link) if you are interested in working with me as an undergraduate or a graduate student at Indiana University.
+Please feel free to email me if you are interested in working with me.
 Prospective students are encouraged to pursue a Master’s in Japanese or Japanese Language Pedagogy or a PhD in Japanese in EALC.
-If you are a PhD student in another department at Indiana University, you can also pursue a PhD minor in Japanese.
+You can also apply to work with me through IU’s Department of Linguistics or Cognitive Science Program.
+If you are a PhD student in another department at Indiana University, you have an option to do a PhD minor in Japanese.

 tanakan [at] indiana [dot] edu